MA MBACP (Accred)

 verified by our team to ensure they have suitable credentials to practise.

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 I am a humanistic psychotherapist accredited with BACP.
 I have worked in private practice since 2008 with individuals, couples and groups, adults and teens.
-I practise in Hastings, East Sussex and Islington, north London.
+I practise in Hastings & St Leonards, East Sussex and online.
 I have an additional training in expressive arts therapy and a special interest in the roles of creativity and contact with nature in mental health.

 I became a psychotherapist because of my own positive experience with therapy.
 I know what a struggle life can feel.
 I also know that it is possible to overcome our inner dragons and heal our wounds.
 The kind of self-reflection therapy facilitates opens up the possibility of developing much greater awareness, resilience and agency.
 When we're not struggling so much with ourselves, others and life there is a lot more room for joy.